web-tiki/picture-builder/README.md

 - Imagick must be installed on your server (A fallback to the GD library hasn't been implemented yet (see "help need" section)
 - This isn't a plug and play plugin yet.
 You need to know about template overrides to use it and call the apropriate function to build the responsive picture element.
 - The plugin generates thumbnails but it can't delete them
+- only tested on `.png` and `.jpeg` images but it should work on many more extensions (imagick supports a lot)

 ## Issues end help needed to: